MarcT0K/marct0k.github.io/content/posts/mastodon-vs-bluesky.md

 draft: false
 ---

-With the repeated crazy moves and statements from Musk, there are periodic emigration waves from Twitter/X. While people want to leave Twitter/X, there is always a key question to answer: where to go?
-This question is a valuable opportunity for Tech companies to argue endlessly in the void.
+With the repeated crazy statements from Musk, there are periodic emigration waves from Twitter/X. While people want to leave Twitter/X, there is always a key question to answer: **where to go?** This question is a valuable opportunity for Tech enthusiasts to argue endlessly in the void.
 In particular, Mastodon and Bluesky advocates are investing this battlefield.

 I must admit that I am quite uncomfortable with the current Mastodon-vs-Bluesky debates.
-I am an engineer and research working on decentralized systems.
-Thus, any option sounds good on paper.
-However, my background (especially my activist background) makes me a natural Mastodon advocate.
-However, I am not blind.
-I know that Mastodon is not ready.
-I can recognize that Bluesky got some elements right, even though I have major concerns about its organization.

-This debate required nuanced arguments.
-Unfortunately, advocates in this debate can often be excessive and close-minded.
-On the one side, we have OSS engineers advocating for Mastodon while ignoring all its issues making it unsuitable for a broad audience.
-On the other hand, we have mainstream media praising Bluesky as the perfect alternative to Twitter/X, while not questioning whether it could become like Twitter/X.
+On the one hand, we have OSS engineers advocating for Mastodon while ignoring all its issues making it unsuitable for a broad audience.
+On the other hand, we have mainstream media praising Bluesky as the perfect alternative to Twitter/X, while not questioning whether it could become toxic like Twitter/X.

-My point is simple: **none of these social media are the future of healthy social media** (*yet*).
+My point is simple: **none of them are the future of healthy social media** (*yet*).
 On the one hand, Mastodon offers a real decentralization, but requires clear improvements to attract a broad audience.
-On the other hand, Bluesky is able to attract a broad audience but its organization does not guarantee a healthy social media.
+On the other hand, Bluesky is able to attract a broad audience but its organization does not guarantee a **healthy** social media.

 Recently, I've often been asked my POV on this debate.
 It is always hard to answer with structured and clear arguments.
 This post is then my answer to this tricky question.
 More than just answering it, I also highlight what is needed to build a healthy Social Web.

 # Mastodon has issues, I know

-To start this discussion, I feel like a criticism of Mastodon is a nice starting point.
-I am some sort of Mastodon enthusiasts, but I am aware of its *current* flaws.
+To start this discussion, a criticism of Mastodon is a nice starting point.
+I am some sort of Mastodon enthusiast, but I am aware of its *current* flaws.

 ## Onbooardbing issues

-The most obvious of Mastodon is for sure its onboarding.
+The most obvious issue with Mastodon is its onboarding process (i.e., how do you join Mastodon?).
 Any non-tech user would be lost during its first steps in Mastodon.

 Mastodon advocates rightfully remind that its architecture is similar to the email system.
 While it is a fair point, we must remember that all other digital systems used by average Internet users are highly centralized.
-Even the email system is semi-centralized: most people use GMail, Outlook, or Apple depending on their operating system (Android, Windows, or iOS/MacOS).
+Even the email system is partially centralized: most people use GMail, Outlook, or Apple.

-Thus, the decentralized architecture with a mandatory sever choice is rather unsettling for most users.
-We then must communicate to make the decentralization accessible or even seamless.
+Thus, the decentralized architecture is rather unsettling for most users.
+We must provide better UI and communication to make the decentralization accessible or even seamless.

-As a "cryptographer", I am quite impressed by Signal success: while cryptography was only for Tech experts in the past, Signal enable anyone to use cryptography... without even knowing what it means.
+As a "cryptographer", I am quite inspired by Signal success: while cryptography was only for Tech experts 20 years ago, Signal enabled anyone to use cryptography... without even knowing what it means.
 Tech advocates should be aware that average users do not have the time (or the knowledge) to understand the protocols.
-Hence, open protocols are essential but they are not a selling point for them.
+Hence, open protocols are essential, but they are not a selling point for them.
 We must make these nice technical properties accessible.

 ## An ecosystem under development

 This accessibility point leads me to a key element: Mastodon (and the rest of ActivityPub-based social media) is still under development.
-Accessibility is one part, but the community is also figuring out content moderation and many other things.
+The community is also figuring out content moderation and many other things.
 A lot of amazing efforts are being pushed by organizations such as the [Social Web Foundation](https://socialwebfoundation.org/) or [IFTAS](https://about.iftas.org/).

 We should promote what the Social Web could become, not what it currently is.
 It is flawed and it is all fine.
-Considering the negligible funds invested into ActivityPub-based social media, I am already amazed of the quality.
+Considering the negligible resources invested into ActivityPub-based social media, I am already amazed of the quality.
 This should be a selling point for public funders: **look what these engineers are capable of with no money, imagine what they could do with even a small investment!**

 ## My biggest fear: a premature migration

 All these problems in the Fediverse created a concern within me: a premature migration.
 I believe the Fediverse (i.e., the ActivityPub-based social media) is a great framework for the future of social media.
 However, it is not ready to greet billions of Internet users.
 If a migration to the Fediverse happens too early, this place will explode and this ideal will have no second chance.

 My dream would be to call for a migration when the Fediverse is ready.
 Such perspectives should help building the Fediverse with a clear goal.
-It should also force developers/administrators/users to see the current problems as a roadmap instead of a shame.
+It should also force developers/administrators/users to **see the current problems** as a roadmap instead of a shame.

 # But Bluesky isn't a real solution either